nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/using-automation.md

 **Procedure**

-1. Using your favorite text editor or IDE, create a file called `generateContractWithAttachments.js`&nbsp; with the following content.
-Make sure to replace the `filePath` variable with the path to the folder where the PDF file should be downloaded.
+1. Create a file called `generateContractWithAttachments.js`&nbsp; with the following content.
+Be sure to replace the `filePath` variable with the path to the folder where the PDF file should be downloaded.

     ```js
     let Nuxeo = require('nuxeo');